Skip to content

 Start stage for mappings

-At the current maturity level, mapping work may begin once the relevant HRIO package reaches irv (internal review).
-Our target policy is to allow mappings only after the package is in pub (published).
+At the current maturity level, mapping work may begin once the relevant HRIO package reaches erv (external review).
+Our target policy is to prefer mappings to pub (published) packages when possible.
+Mappings MUST NOT target concepts from packages in int (internal) or irv (internal review).
 Stage definitions are described in the Ontology Lifecycle and Validation Policy.

 In Scope